 China Cultural Exchange

 In 2014 a sister school arrangement was made with Changshu senior high school in the Jiangshu province of China.
 Students are invited to apply through a rigorous selection process in order to participate in the program that runs every two years.
 This is an opportunity for students to live with a Chinese family, attend school in China and visit culturally significant areas of China.
-In 2019 this is scheduled to run in October.

 South Gippsland Trade Training Alliance